 What’s all the fuss about?

-Children and babies need sleep clues or sleep triggers to prepare their bodies for sleep and surprisingly adults need them too.
-Each night before bed adults will follow a simple set of sleep clues without even knowing it; for example, most like to take a shower, watch some TV, read a book or make a hot drink.
+Children and babies need sleep cues or sleep triggers to prepare their bodies for sleep and surprisingly adults need them too.
+Each night before bed adults will follow a simple set of sleep cues without even knowing it; for example, most like to take a shower, watch some TV, read a book or make a hot drink.
 Without these we would find it difficult to settle for bed; after all, we are creatures of habit.

 Getting the timing right